Hours: M – F, 9 a.m. – 4 p.m.

-The City of Hoboken taxes are being billed on a Calendar Year Schedule.
+The City of Hoboken taxes are billed on a Calendar Year Schedule.

-The Tax Office will send One Tax Bill that shows (4) Quarters and the due dates.
+The Tax Office sends One Tax Bill that shows Four (4) Quarterly amounts due and the due dates.

-The Quarterly Tax due dates are as follows (unless extended):
+The Quarterly due dates are as follows (including extension):

 We do not accept post marks.
-Payments must be received in our office or paid on line at www.hobokennj.gov/proptaxes to avoid interest.
-In addition to interest, balances due as of December 31, 2017, greater than $10,000 will be charged a 6% year-end penalty.
+Payment must be received by the tax office or paid on line at www.hobokennj.gov/proptaxes to avoid interest on or before the due date.
+In addition to interest, balances due as of December 31, 2018, greater than $10,000 will be charged a 6% year-end penalty.